 Click to read more about Project Management Lifecycle.

-We all know that it is important to understand the total cost or total spent money on the project.
-It is not easy to calculate the entire cost like standard methods as the calculations are very lengthy.
+We all know it is important to understand the total cost or money spent on the project.
+It is difficult to calculate the entire cost using standard methods, as the calculations are lengthy.
 To make the math easy, Estimate at Completion is essential.
-For that, you need to stick to this article till the end to grab all the required processes.
+For that, you must stick to this article until the end to grab all the required processes.

 EAC corresponds with the project cost estimate at completion, which estimates the total cost in the planning phase.
 Considering the total price after completing projects and the BAC is essential based on the assumptions and estimates.